Have you ever wondered what the difference is between being homeless and living off the grid?

 Shortly after falling in love with their off-the-grid lifestyle, Will and Tom get caught by social services and forced back into society.
 Will is given a job, Tom is placed in school, and they are required to live in a home with four walls and a roof.
 Will is a war veteran with severe PTSD who wants nothing to do with societal norms, while Tom is intrigued by learning everything a community has to offer.

 So what’s my opinion on Leave No Trace?

 I have mixed emotions on the film, ‘Leave No Trace‘, because I can see it from both the perspective of Will and Tom.
-I think it’s very respectable that Will wants to live off the grid and avoid an imperfect society.
-I also think it’s very unfair that until they got caught, never gave his daughter Tom a chance to make her own decisions.
+It’s very respectable that Will wants to live off the grid and avoid an imperfect society.
+But I also think it’s very unfair that Tom never gave his daughter a chance to form her own opinions.

 This movie also opened my eyes to new perspectives.
 When they got caught, everyone called them homeless.
 There was no grey area in that judgement either.
 Will and Tom lived in a tent, in a park, therefore they were homeless.
 So even after the movie is over, I have no answer for this question: what is the difference between being homeless and living off the grid?

 I was hooked on this movie, ‘Leave No Trace‘, from the second it started.
 The beautiful setting, the challenging values, and the heart-capturing actors were so well executed.
 I am still thinking about the movie today.

 I definitely recommend watching it and if you do, let me know your take on what you think the difference is between being homeless and living off the grid is.

 I give it 5 stars and say it’s a must watch.
 Trav liked this movie, I loved the movie, and Leave No Trace can be watched around kids.